Messi-Q/VntInfiniteLoopDetector/Readme.md

 **Note:** The graph structure automation extraction tool is being improved.

 ## Running project
-* To run program, use this command: python InfiniteLoopDetector.py.
+* To run the program, use this command: python InfiniteLoopDetector.py.
-* In addition, you can use specific hyperparameters to train the model.
+* Also, you can use specific hyperparameters to train the model.
 All the hyperparameters can be found in `parser.py`.

 Examples:
 ```shell